-Iran-Afghanistan Water Dispute and Regional Implications
+OA Iran-Afghanistan Water Dispute & Regional Implications July 2023 Website Thumbnail

 The water issue between Iran and Afghanistan is not new.
 It can be traced back to 1973 when a formal treaty was signed between the two countries.
 Despite this agreement, both states have been unable to amicably resolve their transboundary water issues.